mrmax24/openai-telegram-bot/README.md

 | `Checkstyle`             | `3.1.1`  |
 | `Docker`                 | `24.0.6` |

+## Technical details
+- **Entities** represent columns in the database;
+- **REST** is an architectural style for defining URL structures and interactions with resources
+- **DTOs** represent communication between Presentation and Service layers;
+- **DTO mappers** convert DTOs to entities and vice versa
+- **BCryptPasswordEncoder** is used for password encryption
+- **Hibernate annotations** are used for field validation
+- **Custom annotations** are used for email and password validation
+- **Jackson API** is responsible for converting objects to JSON
+- **JWT-token** provides URL-safe means of representing claims to be transferred between two parties
+- **Docker** allows to containerize app for efficient data management
+- **CORS** allows you to specify which domains have access to resources on your server.
+- **GlobalExceptionHandler** providing a uniform way to handle errors and respond with customized messages
+- **Config package** contains classes allow to configure Spring Security and mapping
+- **Security package** contains classes, allows to create UserDetails which store user information, create and validate JWT token and authenticate;

 ## Steps to run the program on your computer:
 1. Clone the repo: https://github.com/mrmax24/openai-telegram-bot;
 2. Install PostgreSQL;
 3. Create new schema in database;
-4. Add you DB properties to application.properties file;
+4. Add you DB properties to **application.properties** file;
-6. Create connection to DB using Database option (Intellij Idea Ultimate);
+5. Create connection to DB using Database option (Intellij Idea Ultimate);
-7. Install Angular CLI in /frontend using command npm install -g @angular/cli;
+6. Install Angular CLI in **/frontend** using command `npm install -g @angular/cli`;
-8. Run Angular using command ng serve;
+7. Run Angular using command `ng serve`;
 8. Done.
-Now just run Spring and navigate to http://localhost:4200/;
+Now just run Spring and navigate to http://localhost:4200;